parallelvirtualcluster/pvc/docs/architecture/cluster.md

 #### Upstream: Connecting the nodes to the wider world

 The upstream network functions as the main upstream for the cluster nodes, providing Internet access and a way to route managed client network traffic out of the cluster.
-In most deployments, this should be an RFC1918 private subnet with an upstream router which can perform NAT translation and firewalling as required, both for the cluster nodes themselves, but also for the RFC1918 managed client networks.
+In most deployments, this should be an RFC1918 private subnet with an upstream router which can perform NAT translation and firewalling as required, both for the cluster nodes themselves, and also for any RFC1918 managed client networks.

-The floating IP address in the cluster network can be used as a single point of communication with the active primary node, for instance to access the DNS aggregator instance or the API if configured.
-For this reason the network should generally be protected from unauthorized access via a firewall.
+The floating IP address in the cluster network can be used as a single point of communication with the active primary node, for instance to access the DNS aggregator instance or the management API.
+PVC provides only limited access control mechanisms to the API interface, so the upstream network should always be protected by a firewall; running PVC directly accessible on the Internet is strongly discouraged and may post a serious security risk, and all access should be restricted to the smallest possible set of remote systems.

 Nodes in this network are generally assigned static IP addresses which are configured at node install time and in the [Ansible deployment configuration](/manuals/ansible).